U.S. condemns Nicaragua violence, human rights abuses: statement

-International condemnation against President Daniel Ortega grew sharply last week over the deployment of police and allied paramilitary forces to squash the unrest, which has led to nearly 300 deaths and many more injured since protests against began three months ago.
+International condemnation of President Daniel Ortega grew sharply this month over the deployment of police and allied paramilitary forces to squash the unrest, which has led to nearly 300 deaths and many more people injured since protests against began three months ago.

 “The United States strongly condemns the ongoing violence in Nicaragua and human rights abuses committed by the Ortega regime in response to protests,” the White House said in a statement.